mimblewimble/docs/docs/getting-started/wallet-handbook.md

 By default, grin will create all wallet files in the hidden directory `.grin` under your home directory (i.e. `~/.grin`).
 You can also create and use a wallet with data files in a custom directory, as will be explained later.

-A grin wallet maintains its state in an Lightning Memory-Mapped Database (LMDB) database, with the master seed stored in a separate file.
+A grin wallet maintains its state in an Lightning Memory-Mapped Database (LMDB), with the master seed stored in a separate file.
 When creating a new wallet, the file structure should be as follows:

 ```text
 [wallet directory]